mum0n/model_size/docs/size_structured_model_snowcrab.md

 $$\begin{align*}
 \omega_i &= N_a / N_i \\
-&= (\theta_a \cdot \text{W}_a )/ \theta_i .
+&= (\theta_a \cdot \text{SA}_a )/ (\theta_i \cdot 1).
 \end{align*}$$

-The utility of this simple result is that the ratio of posterior samples of these probabilities provides a means of re-scaling the number of observations to an expected number that respects the model-derived estimates of each individual's sampling environment as well as that of the embedding larger areal unit/stratum while carrying forward the joint error distributions of all factors being considered.
-In other words, this weight can be used to construct a size frequency distribution that respects the joint distribution of all model structure and parameters!
+The utility of this simple result is that the ratio of posterior samples of these probabilities provides a means of re-scaling the number of successful observations to an expected number that respects the model-derived estimates of each individual's sampling environment as well as those of the larger, embedding areal unit/stratum, while simultaneously, carrying forward the joint error distributions of all factors being considered.
+In other words, this weight can be used to construct a size frequency distribution that respects the joint distribution of all modelled parameters!

-In what follows we estimate these weighting factors and apply them to obtain such "model-based" estimates of size structure.
-The caveat that needs to be emphasized being that a model is never perfect and can always be improved.
+In the next section, we estimate these weighting factors and apply them to obtain such "model-based" estimates of size structure.
+The caveat that needs to be emphasized being that a model is never perfect and can always be iteratively improved with the addition of more informative covariates and better functional model forms.